leriomaggio/deep-learning-keras-tensorflow/README.md

 ```
 [global]
 floatX = float32
-device = gpu  # switch to cpu if no GPU is available on your machine
+# switch following to cpu if no GPU is available on your machine
+device = gpu

 [nvcc]
 fastmath = True